ovanderzee/snap-collect/API.md

 ## entries

-Return all kept records in a two dimensional Array using the native Object.entries
+Return all kept records in a two dimensional Array, using the native Object.entries.

 Returns **[Array][27]** entries

 ## keys

-Return the keys of all kept records using the native Object.keys
+Return the keys of all kept records, using the native Object.keys.

 Returns **[Array][27]&lt;[String][23]>** entries

 ## values

-Return the values of all kept records using the native Object.values
+Return the values of all kept records, using the native Object.values.

 Returns **[Array][27]&lt;[Object][24]>** values

 ## combination

-Find all records from both arrays by identifier, with deduplication
+Find all records from both arrays by identifier, with deduplication.

 ### Parameters